Greg Delgado

-Greg Delgado is a retired American soccer defender who spent two seasons in the Major Indoor Soccer League.
+Greg Delgado is an American retired soccer defender who spent two seasons in the Major Indoor Soccer League.

 Youth

 Delgado attended Stanford University, playing on the men's soccer team from 1976 to 1979.
 He graduated in 1980 with a degree in psychology.

 Professional

 In 1979, the Houston Summit selected Delgado in the fourth round of the Major Indoor Soccer League draft.
-He spent one season in Houston before moving to the San Francisco Fog for the 1980-1981 season.
+He spent one season in Houston before moving to the San Francisco Fog for the 1980–1981 season.